 Little Congwong Beach is located within the Botany Bay National Park.
 It is a secluded beach with access via a short walk continuing past Congwong Beach.

 Malabar beach is popular with families due to the normally placid conditions.
-Walking, jogging, sunbathing, rock fishing, snorkelling, scuba diving and kayaking are all popular activities.
+It's great for walking, jogging, sunbathing, rock fishing, snorkelling, scuba and kayaking.

 Maroubra Beach is popular with visitors given its easy access and large kilometre-long expanse of sand.
 It is patrolled by lifeguards all year round.